JNechaevsky/CRY/README.md

 ![](http://jnechaevsky.users.sourceforge.net/projects/yaguar/files/git_logo.png)

+##### Please note, this project is no longer supported!

+Yaguar Doom is no longer under development and completely merged into my prymary project - [Russian Doom](https://github.com/jnechaevsky/russian-doom/), where it's available in both English and Russian languages.
+Jaguar mode can be started as simple as:

+* `russian-doom.exe -jaguar` or
+* `russian-doom-wide.exe -jaguar`

+#### About

 A nonconservative recreation of Jaguar Doom for PC.

 Yaguar Doom is Copyright © 2018-2019 by [Julian Nechaevsky](http://jnechaevsky.users.sourceforge.net/author.html).
 The project is based on [Chocolate Doom](https://github.com/chocolate-doom/chocolate-doom/) by Simon Howard, with technical and visual improvements from [Crispy Doom](https://github.com/fabiangreffrath/crispy-doom) by Fabian Greffrath.